 Seed the disabled swimmer by time rather than age, e.g., an 18-year old disabled swimmer could be seeded in the 11-12 age group of the same event.

+Being seeded in an outside/ inside lane.

 In the Niagara LSC Short Course Championship meets, swimmers with a disability shall compete in the meet (gold/silver/bronze, as applicable) for which they have the qualifying time standard.
 In the Niagara LSC Long Course Championship meets, disabled swimmers who have not achieved the qualifying time standards may enter, provided that:

-They have achieved the USA Swimming Disability Championships qualifying time for their classification in that event, and
+They have achieved Niagara LSC Disability Motivational Time Standard qualifying time.

-hold a nationally or internationally recognized classification at the time of entry (the Niagara LSC Adapted Chairperson shall verify that athletes hold a currently recognized national or international classification).
+Are classified in to one of the Three “P’s” Classifications for Motivational Time Standards.

 Accommodations may be made as described in 1 above.

 Places and awards for disabled swimmers can only be earned in the swimmer's actual event and/or age group.
 At the discretion of the meet host, special awards may be given to disabled swimmers.